Imagine creating 3-dimensional objects with a writing device, and you’ve got the concept of a 3D printing pen.

 Are you inspired by what you’ve 3D printed with your favorite 3D printing pen?

-Create your own projects and share them to inspire others as well.
+Create your own projects and share your 3D pen art to inspire others as well.
 The best 3D printing pen ideas make your life and the lives of those around you a more fun and happy experience.

 Why not share that with others?